 Overall.
-The SR850 is a better all around headphone, and works well with music, movies, and gaming.
-The SR950 is more of a bass-heads can, while the 850’s have an incredibly crisp and clean response.
+The SR850 is a better all-around headphone and works well with music, movies, and gaming.
+The SR950 is more of a bass-heads can, while the 850 has an incredibly crisp and clean response.
 That’s not to say the 950’s don’t, but it’s just not as prominent.

 Which of these you go with depends on the sound signature that you’re after.

-If you’re looking for a closed back model with good sound isolation and a deeper bass response, the SR950 is your boy.
+If you’re looking for a closed-back model with good sound isolation and deeper bass response, the SR950 is your boy.
 However, my favorite budget closed back is the Sony MDR V6.
-It’s indescribably good like Zaxby’s chicken, and has been around for decades.
-Interested in learning exactly why they’re the best entry level closed backs?
+It’s indescribably good like Zaxby’s chicken and has been around for decades.
+Interested in learning exactly why they’re the best entry-level closed backs?

 If you’re looking for an open back with crystal clear and detailed sound, it’s hard to recommend anything other than the SR850 in this price range.
 These headphones are absolutely phenomenal and I was really taken aback when I first put them on.
 Why?
 Because I wasn’t expecting such a great sound for such a small price.
 Interested in learning all about them?

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.